 Can you believe it?!
 Sony SLOG3 Settings aren’t as intimidating as we thought.
 It can be really simplified and just as simple as filming in any other setting in your camera.
 All it takes is 1-2 extra steps in post which we’ve laid out for you.

-Head to our instagram @alesiafilms to join our subscription and watch us color grade wedding films on IG LIVE!
+If you’re interested in an exclusive inside look of how we color grade, go to @alesiafilms to join our subscription and watch us color grade wedding films on IG LIVE!

 If you’re new here, welcome!